emmpew/recommender/README.md

 ## Dataset

-The data used for this project was the MovieLens 20M Dataset which contains 20 million ratings and 465,000 tag applications applied to 27,000 movies by 138,000 users.
+The data used for this project was the MovieLens 100K Dataset which contains 100004 ratings and 1296 tag applications across 9125 movies.
 The data was acquired from the following source:

 - [MovieLens](http://grouplens.org/datasets/movielens/)